 A federal insurance program for people age 65 and older and certain disabled people.
-The Centers for Medicare & Medicaid Services (CMS) operates the Medicare program, which consists of three parts Medicare Part A (hospital insurance), Medicare Part B (supplemental medical insurance) and Medicare Part D (prescription drug assistance).
+The Centers for Medicare & Medicaid Services (CMS) operate the Medicare program, which consists of three parts Medicare Part A (hospital insurance), Medicare Part B (supplemental medical insurance), and Medicare Part D (prescription drug assistance).

 A policy that is offered by a private company to those entitled to Medicare benefits and provides payment for Medicare charges not payable because of the applicability of deductibles, coinsurance amounts or other Medicare imposed limitations.
 Typically, a Medigap policy does not include limited benefit coverage areas available to Medicare beneficiaries, such as “specified disease” or “hospital indemnity” coverage.
 By law, the definition explicitly excludes a policy or plan offered by an employer to employees, or former employees, as well as policies offered by a labor organization to members or former members.

-A facility that requires that residents need 24 hour skilled nursing care by a licensed staff.
+A facility that requires that residents need 24-hour skilled nursing care by licensed staff.

 An advocate for residents of nursing homes and residential care facilities.
 This person receives, investigates, and resolves complaints on behalf of residents and families.
 He/she regularly visits residents to hear their concerns and complaints and assists with conflict resolution.